openshift/enhancements/enhancements/machine-api/machine-health-check-pause-on-upgrade.md

 2. Today there is no way to coordinate multiple users of the pause feature of machineHealthChecks.
 The value of the annotation is supposed to be empty.
 This means that the annotation might already be set by someone else when the new controller want to set it as well.
-That introduces the question what to do in this case after cluster upgrade: remove the annotation, or keep it?
+That introduces the question of what to do in this case after cluster upgrade: remove the annotation, or keep it?
 In the latter case: how to keep track whether the controller set the annotation or not (e.g. in another annotation?)